- UNSW

 - INHSU 2018

-- Beyond cure: patient reported outcomes of hepatitis C treatment among people who inject drugs in Australia
+- Beyond cure: patient reported outcomes of hepatitis C treatment among people who inject drugs in Australia, opens in a new window

-- Acceptability of Patient-Reported Outcome and Experience Measures for Hepatitis C Treatment Among People Who Use Drugs
+- Acceptability of Patient-Reported Outcome and Experience Measures for Hepatitis C Treatment Among People Who Use Drugs, opens in a new window

-S3 SpeakEasy INHSU special: Dr Mark Tyndall
+SpeakEasy S3 Ep8: INHSU special: Dr Mark Tyndall, opens in a new window

 Annie and Carla took the microphones and headed north – to the great INHSU conference in Portugal.
 This is the first in a series of interviews with passionate, inspiring and subversive people that we found lounging around the conference pool.
 Our guest today is Dr Mark Tyndall, Executive Director of the Centre for Disease Control in British Columbia, Canada.